seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 Even with the help I received on the forum ([Sébastien Heymann](https://www.linkedin.com/in/heymann) did a lot here!), I was frustrated by the absence of basic functions I needed.
 Like: paint a node in green if it has the text "green" stored in one of its attributes.
 How to get these functions I needed?

-Gephi is a free and open source product, developed by a very small team of volunteers on their free time, and Gephi as it is is already a huuuuge accomplishment.
-I had heard of "open source software" but Gephi made me realize that there is nothing that justified for me to stay on the sidelines and complain - if I want something, I could at least try to contribute?
+Gephi is a free and open source product, developed by a very small team of volunteers on their free time.
+That they could create Gephi and take the time to answer all my questions felt already huge.
+I had heard of "open source software" but the scale and impact of Gephi made me realize that there was nothing that justified for me to stay on the sidelines and complain - if I want something, I could at least make an effort and try to contribute?

-The first thing I did was contributing to helping fellow users on the forum.
+The first thing I did was contribute to helping fellow users on the forum.
 I was an intensive user of Gephi, so there was plenty of cases when people were stuck on issues that could be solved by simply explaining where to click in Gephi and that sorts of things.
+It was relatively low effort but it felt already good to give back and also receive thank you messages from the users I helped (it should be noted that the Gephi community is really super nice btw - I can't remember that we ever encountered a troll on the forum or the FB group!)

 ## Starting developping Gephi plugins

 To contribute to new functions for Gephi, that was a step beyond and that felt really out of reach.
-[Almost since its inception](https://seinecle.github.io/gephi-tutorials/generated-html/history-en.html#_b_version_0_7_2010), Gephi comes with a [system of plugins](https://gephi.org/plugins/#/) that anyone can develop.
+[Almost since its inception](https://seinecle.github.io/gephi-tutorials/generated-html/history-en.html#_b_version_0_7_2010), Gephi came with a [system of plugins](https://gephi.org/plugins/#/) that anyone can develop.
 But as I am not a computer scientist, this sounded too hard.
-I had an experience in VBA (the programming language for Excel) as an amateur, but Gephi is developed in Java which sounded like a serious, complicated thing.
-It even necessitates to install a software to use it
+I had an experience in VBA (the programming language for Excel) as an real amateur, but Gephi is developed in Java and that felt like another league.
+Java even necessitates to install a software to use it.
+I had tried to download and install it (it is called NetBeans, there are others too).
+Being a real newbie I felt utterly lost: what are the menus and windows in this software *even supposed to do*?
+I had no clue.

-But if I just need, you know, a plugin to change the colors of my nodes - surely it can't be *that* hard to create?
+But using Gephi for my research projects, the question of developing features I needed was really nagging. if I just need, you know, a plugin to change the colors of my nodes - surely it can't be *that* hard to create?

 In the end, in 2011, I jumped in this strange world of Java, [buying a book for complete beginners](https://www.amazon.fr/Java-Beginners-Guide-Herbert-Schildt-dp-1260463559/dp/1260463559/) and learning how the thing works.
-Besides a book, everything is free: the software to code (I still use [NetBeans](https://netbeans.apache.org)), and the Java language itself.
+By the way besides a book, everything is free: the software to code ([NetBeans](https://netbeans.apache.org)), and the Java language itself.
 Not costly to try!

-I got hooked when I realized it was a zillion time faster than Excel - literally waiting for half an hour to end up crashing Excel became a 10 seconds operation!
+I got hooked when I realized Java was a zillion time faster than Excel.
+With Excel, I was literally waiting for half an hour to apply operations on my rows, to end up freezing and crashing Excel.
+With Java that became a 10 seconds operation!

 I used Java first to create custom gexf files (custom made networks!!) and finally [some plugins for Gephi](https://gephi.org/plugins/#/browse/search/levallois).

+My coding style was horrendous.
+I remember showing my code Francesco Ficarola (I believe), the developer of a Java library that helps create gexf files.
+I think he said that his eyes burnt.
+But with time, things improve!

 Another big help in learning how to program was Stackoverflow.
 This is THE Q&A website for programming issues, and browsing back to the first question I asked on it, you see it really shows that I was [transitioning from Excel to Java](https://stackoverflow.com/revisions/7200090/1)!